 - non-performing notes

-is similar to a mortgage in a way, however how it differs is that there are three elements to a trust deed investment
+is like a mortgage however, it differs slightly and that’s because there are three important people in a trust deed investment;

-that aren’t in a mortgage; the borrower or the trustor, the lender or the beneficiary, and the trustee.
-You might already know that the Trustee is the person who actually purchases the property.
-You should also understand that if the trustee is paid as promised in the contract, then they won’t have any claim to the property.
+the borrower or the trustor, the lender or the beneficiary, and the trustee.
+The Trustee is the person who actually purchases the property and in the end, if the trustee is paid as promised, then they won’t have any claim to the property.
 However, in a trust deed investment

-, it is know that if the borrower does end up defaulting, then trustee takes back the mortgage and therefore, the property.
+, if the borrower defaults, then trustee takes back the mortgaged property.

-Moreover, one more fantastic thing to keeping in mind about investing in trust deeds is that non-performing notes for sale are often sold at a major discount, which is fantastic for your bank account.
+Moreover, a great part about investing in trust deeds is that non-performing notes for sale are often sold at a major discount, which is fantastic for your bank account.

 - Big Daddy Dennis Hard Money Lender